 ARTIFACT_REPOSITORY_SNAPSHOTS_ENABLED - A

-indicating that SNAPSHOT versions are supported.
-Defaults totrue
+Booleanindicating that SNAPSHOT versions are supported.
+Defaults totrue -

 ARTIFACT_REPOSITORY_RELEASES_ENABLED - A

-indicating that release versions are supported.
-Defaults totrue
+Booleanindicating that release versions are supported.
+Defaults totrue -

 ARTIFACT_REPOSITORY_TRUST_STORE - A trust store to use when validating a server certificate.
 May be a file system path or a